-U.S. to disclose estimate of surveilled Americans by early 2017: letter
+U.S. to disclose estimate of number of Americans under surveillance

 Republicans James Sensenbrenner, Darrell Issa, Ted Poe and Jason Chaffetz signed the letter, in addition to Democrats John Conyers, Jerrold Nadler, Zoe Lofgren, Hank Johnson, Ted Deutch, Suzan DelBene and David Cicilline.

-(Reporting by Dustin Volz; Editing by Lisa Von Ahn)
+(Reporting by Dustin Volz; Editing by Lisa Von Ahn and Tom Brown)